kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 get any easier than this to obtain docker support for your builds.

 In general SemaphoreCI is a good all around solution.
 It does everything right and works just like you would expect.
+If Gradle cache support was activated by default I would recommend it without any hesitation.

 | Website    | [SemaphoreCI](https://semaphoreci.com/) |